brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.33.1 =
-- Improvement: Changed JS loading order to make it compatible with Elementor's lazy load and optimization options.
+- Navigation Menu - Submenus show up for few seconds during the page load
+- Navigation Menu - Huge icon show up for few seconds during the page load
-- Fix: Navigation Menu - Unable to click on Submenu items.
+- Navigation Menu - Unable to click on submenu when top distance is added for dropdown

 = 1.6.33 =
 - Fix: Unable to edit the Header/Footer with Elementor in few cases.